-Here are some Mountain Gorilla facts that may come in handy during your gorilla trekking safari in Uganda:
+Here are some of the gorilla facts that may come in handy during your African or Ugandan safari that you may choose.

 The saddle shaped areas of silver hair found on male gorilla’s back shows that a male has reached sexual maturity.
 Like human beards and lion manes, this distinctive fur helps to communicate to other gorillas in the troop which gorillas are male.
-The dominant Silverback mountain gorilla has more than a few grey hairs to worry about: he makes decisions on behalf of the group, determines movement, mediates conflict, protects young gorillas from infanticide and defends against predators.
-You can expect to see this when you choose a Silverback mountain gorilla safari with Globetrotters Travel and Tours.
+The dominant silverback mountain gorilla has more than a few grey hairs to worry about: he makes decisions on behalf of the group, determines movement, mediates conflict, protects young gorillas from infanticide and defends against predators.
+You can expect to see this when you choose a silverback mountain gorilla safari with Globetrrotters Travel and Tours.

 Gorillas can reach over 50 years of age in captivity.
 A western gorilla in Columbus Zoo named Colo was the oldest living gorilla at 59 years of age until her death on the 17th January 2017—after being rejected at birth by her mother, she was raised by zookeepers like a human child, feeding from a bottle and even wearing clothes.
 They live shorter lives in the wild, although still regularly reach the grand gorilla age of 35 years.

-Face-to-face intercourse between gorillas has been observed and photographed by researchers, proving that these amazing animals share even more similarities with humans than we previously realised.
-Their great ape cousins, bonobos, are the only other non-human animal known to exhibit similar bedroom behaviour.
-Many of such behaviours have been witnessed in the Bwindi impenetrable national park over the course of years.
+Face-to-face intercourse between gorillas has been observed and photographed by researchers, proving that these amazing animals share even more similarities with humans than we previously realized.
+Their great ape cousins, bonobos, are the only other non-human animal known to exhibit similar bedroom behavior.
+Many of such behaviors have been witnessed in the Bwindi impenetrable national park over the course of years.

 As well as using numerous hand gestures to communicate with one another in the wild, gorillas have shown themselves to be remarkably adept at sign language, giving some individuals the incredible ability to communicate closely with humans.
 Koko, the San Francisco Zoo gorilla who famously adopted kittens and befriended Robin Williams (RIP), understands approximately 2000 words of spoken English and is able to respond using ‘GSL’, or gorilla sign language.

 Gorillas are mainly herbivores.
 They spend most of their day foraging for bamboo, fruit and leafy plants, though western lowlands also eat small insects.
-Adult gorillas can eat up to 30 kilos of food each day!
+Adult gorillas can eat up to 30 kg of food each day.